songster-sa/aws-sw-arch-associate-notes/readme.md

     - creates dashboards, reports and alerts

 ## EC2
-- Spot instances - if aws stops then u r not charged for the partial hr
+- Spot instances - huge saving 90%
+    - if aws stops then u r not charged for the partial hr - based on spot price - 2 min to decide stop or terminate
-    - Spot block - 1-6hr to decide
+    - Spot block - 1-6hr block
     - Spot Request - one time or persistent
     - Spot fleet - spot instances + on demand instances
-- Spot instance strategies
+- Spot instance strategies for the fleet
     - capacity optimised
     - lowest price - default
-    - diversified
+    - diversified - distribute across all launch-pools defined
     - instance pools to use count
 - EC2 instance connect - tool
 - Status checks